napasornc/c0dew0rd/week 7/readme.md

 ## Showing paper prototype
 I was fairly stuck: With smaller group of my classmates telling their : showing paper prototype

+problem = paper protottype
+solution = how to translating that into code

 ## The critical code
 coder's comment